dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/input-mouse/overview.md

 ---
 title: "Overview of mouse input"
-description: Learn about how keyboard input works in Windows Forms for .NET.
-Keyboard events are raised by forms and controls and represent keys that are down, pressed, or up. ms.date: "07/16/2020" ms.topic: overview
+description: Learn about how mouse input works in Windows Forms for .NET.
+Mouse events are raised by forms and controls and represent the position and button state of the mouse. ms.date: 10/26/2020 ms.topic: overview
 helpviewer_keywords:
   - "Windows Forms, mouse input"